-The Business Manager works in close collaboration with the Headteacher through whom he or she is responsible to the Governing Board and will report directly to the Governing Board in the absence of the Finance and Resources Group.
+The Business Manager works in close collaboration with the Headteacher through whom he or she is responsible, to the Board of Trustees and will report directly to the Board of Trustees in the absence of the Finance and Resources Group.
 The main financial responsibilities of the Business Manager are:

-- signing cheques and approving BACS payments in conjunction with the Headteacher or other authorised signatory: and - ensuring forms and returns are sent to the ESFA in line with the timetable in the ESFA guidance.
+- Approving BACS payments in conjunction with the Headteacher or other authorised signatory: and - Ensuring forms and returns are sent to the ESFA in line with the timetable in the ESFA guidance.